 What the heck is a Crosby Report?

 The CrosbyReport(tm) is a travel blog in category only.

 Here’s proof that I’m not in the pocket of “Big Travel.”

 All of the travel writing on this site is done at my own personal expense (or the expense of my or my wife’s employer).
 I don’t get any free trips or comped travel perks (but I am wholeheartedly open to accepting them—click here to compromise my integrity).
 In addition, the advertisements on my site are chosen—seemingly at random—by Google Adsense and not by any specific travel company or airline.
 So you can rest assured that I’m not compelled to say nice things for fear of losing money because, frankly, I’m not making any.

-First, my name is Peter Crosby, and I’m an advertising Creative Director and Senior Copywriter who travels the world fairly extensively because my wife drags me because I love to travel.
-Secondly, I own a pretty decent DSLR camera and know how to use exposure bracketing.
+My name is Peter Crosby, and I’m a freelance advertising Creative Director and Senior Copywriter who travels the world fairly extensively because my wife drags me I love to travel.
+I own a pretty decent DSLR camera and know how to use exposure bracketing.
 To learn more about me and my travels, you can join my Facebook page, or follow me on Twitter.

 Do you only have hours to live?
 Read these first.